manlikesolomon/MachineLearningProjects/PyTorch Projects/README.md

 **Projects**<br>
 1. Logistic Regression <br>
 The objective of this project is to implement a binary logistic regression model for classification of images from the MNIST dataset.
 The model is trained using stochastic gradient descent and achieves an accuracy of over 80%. <br>
+2. Multilayer perceptron <br>
+The objective of this project is to implement a multilayer perceptron (MLP) for classification of images from the MNIST dataset.
+The MLP consists of two layers with ReLU activation functions and achieves an accuracy of over 98%.